wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 parameter.cache_level = "consumer"
 ```

-## Customize Logging for Micro Integrator in Choreo
+## Customize Logging for Micro Integrator in {{ product_name }}

-Logging is essential for monitoring and troubleshooting your Micro Integrator components in Choreo.
+Logging is essential for monitoring and troubleshooting your Micro Integrator components in {{ product_name }}.
 You can configure and customize logging according to your requirements.
-Logging configurations can be added to each Choreo environment, allowing you to fine-tune logging depending on the specific environment or deployment scenario.
+Logging configurations can be added to each {{ product_name }} environment, allowing you to fine-tune logging depending on the specific environment or deployment scenario.

 To customize logging in MI instances, follow the steps given below: